Data-driven upper bounds and event attribution for unprecedented heatwaves: Materials and Methods

-To assess the efficacy of data-driven upper bounds derived using statistical methods, we need a set of test events -- those that might be ``impossible,'' i.e., are extreme even relative to more typical annual maxima.
-As in Section~\ref{sec:intro}, we use ``impossible'' informally, since these events occurred in Nature.
-For our analysis, it is particularly important to avoid the selection bias associated with so-called ``trigger events'' \citep{Miralles2023}, which can lead to errors in return level estimates of the most extreme events.
-In selecting a set of test events from gauge-based records, however, it is critical to ensure that the selected events are ``real'' and do not correspond to measurement errors.
-We therefore propose a threshold-based algorithm to identify the real-impossible events used to test our statistical methods; see Section 2.1 of the Supporting Information for complete details.
+To assess the efficacy of data-driven upper bounds derived using statistical methods, we need a set of test events \newTxt{that are excluded from the analysis} -- those that \st{might be ``impossible,'' i.e.,} are \newTxt{very} extreme \newTxt{(and hence ``unprecedented'')} even relative to more typical annual maxima. \st{As in Section 1, we use ``impossible'' informally, since these events occurred in Nature.} For our analysis, it is particularly important to avoid the selection bias associated with so-called ``trigger events'' \citep{Miralles2023}, which can lead to errors in return level estimates of the most extreme events.
+In selecting a set of test events from gauge-based records, however, it is critical to ensure that the selected events are \st{``}real\st{''} and do not correspond to measurement errors.
+We therefore propose a threshold-based algorithm to identify the \st{real-impossible} \newTxt{unprecedented} events used to test our statistical methods; see Section 2.1 of the Supporting Information for complete details.
 In short, the method requires that the selected TXx measurements are larger than the 95$^\text{th}$ percentile of all TXx at the station, at least 4$\sigma$ larger than typical extreme temperatures at the gauged location, and have at least one neighboring spatial or temporal measurement that is at least a 1$\sigma$ extreme.
 We explored various combinations of these subjective thresholds and found that our results were insensitive to these specific choices (see Section 2.1 of the Supporting Information).
 This approach yields a total of $1,692$ candidate events out of the more than 600,000 measurements from all 7,992 stations.
-Our algorithm determines that $n_\text{err} = 147$ are likely measurement error events (which are discarded from the analysis altogether) leaving $n_\text{real} = 1,545$ real-impossible events (representing less than $0.3\%$ of all TXx measurements).
-The real-impossible events are withheld from our various statistical analyses and used as out-of-sample test data.
-The real vs. measurement error events are tallied for each year in Figure~\ref{fig_where_when}(a)-(b); the geographic distribution of where the real-impossible events occur are shown in Figure~\ref{fig_where_when}(c); Supplemental Table S1 categorizes the number of stations with real-impossible events and measurement error events.
-Note that the number of real-impossible events appears to be increasing since about 1960, with trends earlier in the record obscured by large spikes in 1934 (108 events), 1936 (342 events), and 1954 (93 events).
-Furthermore, the real-impossible events occur across all global land areas that are sampled by the GHCN-D database.
+Our algorithm further determines that $n_\text{err} = 147$ are \st{likely} measurement error events (which are discarded from the analysis altogether) leaving $n_\text{real} = 1,545$ real \st{-impossible} \newTxt{unprecedented} events (representing less than $0.3\%$ of all TXx measurements).
+The \st{real-impossible} \newTxt{unprecedented} events are withheld from our various statistical analyses and used as out-of-sample test data.
+The real vs. measurement error events are tallied for each year in Figure~\ref{fig_where_when}(b)-(c); the geographic distribution of where the \st{real-impossible} \newTxt{unprecedented} events occur are shown in Figure~\ref{fig_where_when}(e); Supplemental Table S1 categorizes the number of stations with real \st{-impossible events} and measurement error events. \newTxt{In light of the differing record lengths discussed in Section~\ref{sec:covariates} and shown in Figure~\ref{fig_where_when}(a), we also show the occurrence rates of unprecedented events each year, normalized by the total number of non-missing TXx records; see Figure~\ref{fig_where_when}(d).} Note that \newTxt{both} the number \newTxt{and relative rate} of \st{real-impossible} \newTxt{unprecedented} events appears to be increasing since about 1960, with trends earlier in the record obscured by large spikes in 1934 (108 events), 1936 (342 events), and 1954 (93 events).
+Furthermore, the \st{real-impossible} \newTxt{unprecedented} events occur across all global land areas that are sampled by the GHCN-D database.